Do I require evac chairs at my premises?

 Where should evac chairs be located?

-Ideally, the equipment should be located in the locality where they are most likely going to be required.
-Their main aim is to assist people who require help getting up or downstairs to a place of safety in an emergency situation.
-They need to be clearly identifiable in a visible area in a next to the stairwell that leads to an outside place of safety, ideally the nearest stairwell exit doors.
-All Evacusafe chairs come with wall hooks to hang the chair on, fitting instructions and hole drilling template.
+Like any emergency escape equipment, they should be easily identifiable in a visible area.
+All Evacusafe chairs come with wall hooks to hang the chair on, fitting instructions and a hole-drilling template.
 Our chairs also come with a dust cover and a sign to place above the actual exit evacuation chair.

 Conclusion

-The simple answer is most likely ‘yes’ you do require this equipment in order to comply with the law.
-However, our team are on-hand to advise you exactly what you need and how many units.
+The simple answer is most likely ‘yes’ you do require this equipment to comply with the law.
+However, our team are on hand to advise you exactly what you need and how many units.
 Simply call us on 01256 332723 for FREE expert advice.
-Read about how the equipment works here.